apache/teaclave-trustzone-sdk/docs/emulate-and-dev-in-docker-std.md

 $ ln -s $RUST_STD_DIR rust
 ```

 > 📝 **Note**: This symlink is required for current SDK examples due to hardcoded std dependency paths in Cargo.toml.
-Your own projects may organize std files differently.
+> Your own projects may organize std files differently.

 ## 2. Configuration Management System

-The key difference is the **unified configuration system** that allows switching between std/no-std modes and different architectures on demand.
+The key difference is the **unified configuration system** that allows switching between std/no-std
+modes and different architectures on demand.

+And cargo-optee is available as an alternative to the original configuration management tool: switch_config.

+### If you use switch_config:

-### Check Available Configurations
+#### Check Available Configurations
 ```bash
 # Show current active configuration
 $ switch_config --status